wilberh/Simulation-of-waiting-queues/README.md

 ## RUNNING DOCUMENTATION LOCALLY
 - 1. If necessary, install Microsoft Visual Studio
 - 2. From the root /Simulation-of-waiting-queues directory, compile and run the Program.cs file
-- 3. The program will prompt the user for the average arrival rates of the passengers, and service time for first class and coach service desk
+- 3. The program will prompt the user for the average arrival rates of the passengers, and service time for first class and coach service desk.
+After that the program will generate the average service time, maximum service time, number served in each class, maximum queue length for each type of passenger.

 ## CREATOR
 **Wilber Hernandez**